vokomokum/vkmkm-erp/members/INSTALL.md

 Now we get the standard python script that will set up the virtual python environment.
 If you have the ``virtualenv`` command, great.
 Do this:
-$ virtualenv --python python2.7 vopy
+$ virtualenv --python python3.8 vopy

 If not, do this:
 $ wget https://raw.github.com/pypa/virtualenv/master/virtualenv.py
 Note that if you haven't got ``wget`` or if you have problems with the SSL certificate, you can also access this file with your browser and do a "Save as ..." to get the script.

 Also, make sure your virtual environment is built with the python you want.
-On some systems, several python interpreters are installed, for instance 2.6 and 2.7, or even two installations of the same version (e.g. Apples default vs a manual installation).
+On some systems, several python interpreters are installed, for instance 2.7 and 3.6, or even two installations of the same version (e.g. Apples default vs a manual installation).
-Here, we are explicit and say "python2.7" ("python would just use the first in your path).
+Here, we are explicit and say "python3.8" ("python would just use the first in your path).
 Also, we call this environment ``vopy``, which makes virtualenv.py create a directory with that name:
-$ python2.7 virtualenv.py your_venv
+$ python3.8 virtualenv.py your_venv

 If you downloaded it, you can remove that script now:
 $ rm virtualenv.py

-We can now activate this python environment for the current console session (which has the same effect as adding the bins to your path, e.g. by doing ´export PATH=path/to/your_venv/bin/:$PATH´ but this way there will be no interference with the rest of your system):
+We can now activate this python environment for the current console session (which has the same effect as adding the bins to your path, e.g. by doing `export PATH=path/to/your_venv/bin/:$PATH` but this way there will be no interference with the rest of your system):
 $ source path/to/your_venv/bin/activate
 You should now see the name of the virtual environment in front of your console now, like this:
 [your_venv] $